Peter Howe, Matto Mildenberger, Jennifer Marlon, Anthony Leiserowitz, Yale Project on Climate Change Communication

 - Visualization is intuitive to use and offers multiple opportunities to explore data.

-- Requires basic graph reading skills to interpret data.
+- Requires basic map reading skills to interpret data.

-- Free data download and details of survey methods used are provided.
+- Free data download and details of survey methods are provided.

 Technical Details/Ease of Use